ETH-NEXUS/civicutils/README.md

             ├── 'matched'                       # new layer included to distinguish variant matches from drug information │   └── [var_id1, ...]
-            └── 'drug_support'                  # new layer included with consensus drug response predictions └── [response_prediction1, ...] # <DRUG>:<CT>:CIVIC_<CONSENSUS_PREDICTION>
+            └── 'drug_support'                  # new layer included with consensus drug response predictions └── [response_prediction1, ...] # <DRUG>:<CT>:CIVIC_<CONSENSUS_PREDICTION>:<n_positive>:<n_negative>:<n_unknown_blank>:<n_unknown_dns>
 ```

 ### Output

-The retrieved CIViC annotations can be written into a new output file using function `write_match()`.
-The new table includes a header and uses a standardized structure which is identical regardless of the type of data at hand, and includes the same columns and contents of the input file originally supplied to the CIViCutils workflow, in addition to new columns which are appended by the package summarizing the data retrieved from the knowledgebase.
+The retrieved CIViC annotations can be written into a new output file with tabular format using function `write_match()`.
+The output table includes a header and uses a standardized structure which is identical regardless of the type of data at hand, including the same columns and contents of the input file originally supplied to the CIViCutils workflow, in addition to new columns which are appended by the package summarizing the data retrieved from the knowledgebase.

 Required columns (dependent on the data type) are reported first in the output, while other columns that may have been present in the original input table can also be appended using parameter `header` (list is always retuned upon reading of the input data file).
 Subsequently, new CIViC-related columns are appended (see below), and in order to enable keeping track of the specific CIViC record from which each clinical statement in the output is derived, the reported entries include a prefix of the form `<GENE>:<CIVIC_VARIANT>` whenever applicable (namely, only not reported for columns `CIViC_Tier` and `CIViC_Drug_Support`).
 While `<GENE>` can take different values depending on the type of identifier selected by the user, the name of the retrieved variant record (i.e. `<CIVIC_VARIANT>`) remains unchanged regardless of the kind of queries performed to the knowledgebase.
 ```
 from read_and_write import write_match